shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}
 ## Retrieve the datasets

-The study uses chest X-ray images from two datasets:
+The study utilized chest X-ray images from two datasets:

 - **COVID-19 Image Data Collection** [2] is a public open dataset of chest X-ray and CT images of patients which are positive or suspected of COVID-19 or other viral and bacterial pneumonias (MERS, SARS, and ARDS.).
 The images in this dataset were extracted from public databases, such as Radiopaedia.org, the Italian Society of Medical and Interventional Radiology, and Figure1.com, through manual collection and web scraping.
-The goal of this dataset is to provide COVID-19 chest X-rays and CT scans for computational analysis.
+The database is regularly updating with new cases.

 - **Chest X-Ray Images (Pneumonia)** [3] dataset consists of chest X-Ray images of 2 categories (Pneumonia/Normal).
 The images were selected from pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.

+The code cell below will download the datasets.
+Then, we will create TensorFlow Dataset objects and visualize chest X-ray images.

 :::